Travelers Recently Arrived from Countries Classified as “Banned,” “High Risk,” or “Not Open” by Danish Authorities:

 - Hold a five year passport

 There are special instructions for passports for minors under 16.
-Please see “Apply for a passport for a minor”.
+Please see “Children’s Passport“.

 You must come to the embassy to apply for a passport.
 Please read application instructions carefully.